kubeflow/pipelines/backend/api/v2beta1/python_http_client/docs/ExperimentServiceApi.md

 with kfp_server_api.ApiClient() as api_client:
     # Create an instance of the API class
     api_instance = kfp_server_api.ExperimentServiceApi(api_client)
     page_token = 'page_token_example' # str | A page token to request the next page of results.
-The token is acquried from the nextPageToken field of the response from the previous ListExperiment call or can be omitted when fetching the first page. (optional) page_size = 56 # int | The number of experiments to be listed per page.
+The token is acquried from the nextPageToken field of the response from the previous ListExperiments call or can be omitted when fetching the first page. (optional) page_size = 56 # int | The number of experiments to be listed per page.
 If there are more experiments than this number, the response message will contain a nextPageToken field you can use to fetch the next page. (optional) sort_by = 'sort_by_example' # str | Can be format of \"field_name\", \"field_name asc\" or \"field_name desc\" Ascending by default. (optional) filter = 'filter_example' # str | A url-encoded, JSON-serialized Filter protocol buffer (see [filter.proto](https://github.com/kubeflow/pipelines/blob/master/backend/api/filter.proto)). (optional)